douglasvinis/py_gambiarra/README.md

 unzipall.py - python script to unzip multiple files with 7z tool.

 rawdisk_creator.py - write the input files in the correct head/cylinder/sector bytes of a floppy disk raw .img file.

+amenu.py - with helps of "xdg_menu" this scripts list all the applications in the system, and let you run it.